 Respecting your privacy

-..”information or an opinion, including information or an opinion forming part of a database, whether true or not and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.”
+Personal information means any information about an identifiable living person.
+The IP Act defines personal information as information or an opinion, (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion

 When you visit this website, our server makes a record of your visit and logs the following information for statistical purposes only: